hotstuff194k/notes/README.md

 # 2023-12-14
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that we should focus on writing clear, understandable code first and optimize only when necessary, based on profiling and measurements.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's often better to write simple, clear code first and optimize only when profiling indicates that a particular section of code is a performance bottleneck.